 Firstly, you will need to be a business, or a charity which pays Class 1 National Insurance.
 Those who employ a support or care worker are included in this category.

-However, you will be excluded from being eligible if:
+However, you will not be eligible to claim the EA if:

-• You are a service company that works under IR35 rules.
+- You are a service company that operates within the IR35 rules.

 Will a typical small company director benefit?